gfalbery/ViralSharingPhylogeography/README.md

 Simulating with the resulting estimates produced a neutral network of global viral sharing patterns, which we used to uncover multiple taxonomic and geographic patterns of viral sharing.

-R scripts are numbered according to the order of use - everything else is a mess xox
+# R scripts are numbered according to the order of use: #
+- scripts beginning with `0_` will import and structure datasets.
+- all other scripts will:
+-- run viral sharing GAMMs,
+-- validate the GAMMs,
+-- use the estimates to predict the global mammalian viral sharing network, -- summarise traits of the network,
+-- use it to predict sharing patterns, and
+-- make figures.

+# Data come from three main sources: #
+- The IUCN ( )
+- A mammalian supertree ( )
+- A mammal-virus association dataset ( )